ysirotin/daslab/README.md

-# Example code to create TCP communication for control of Psychtoolbox stimuli
+# Example code to create TCP communication for control of `psychopy` stimuli
 _Yevgeniy B. Sirotin_

 This is example code how to control `psychopy` stimuli, namely gratings.
 This code goes off the original non-working code in: